P-22: Early life

-P-22 was born circa 2010 in the western part of the Santa Monica Mountains.
-Genetic testing showed that his father was P-1.
-P-1 was known as "king of the mountains," having a very large territory.
-His mother was an unknown puma, one who had not been recorded in the study of local pumas.
+P-22 was born c.
+2009/2010 in the western part of the Santa Monica Mountains.
+Genetic testing showed that his father was P-1, the Santa Monica Mountain's dominant male from 2002 or earlier to 2009.
+P-22's mother is unknown, as she was not recorded in the study of local pumas.

-Sometime before 2012, P-22 headed east within the Santa Monica Mountains to Griffith Park, where he settled after crossing two major Los Angeles freeways (Interstate 405 and Route 101).
-His success in evading traffic on these major routes was highlighted, since multiple mountain lions have died after being struck by vehicles on Los Angeles freeways.
+Sometime before 2012, P-22 trekked east to Griffith Park, where he settled after crossing Interstate 405 and Route 101.
+His journey was particularly notable because mountain lions are often killed while crossing Los Angeles freeways.
 The exact route for P-22's journey is unknown.

-In Los Angeles
+In Griffith Park

-The U.S. National Park Service noted that P-22's 9 sqmi is too small for an adult cat by a factor of 31 and that it was unlikely he would ever find a mate there.
-It’s the smallest ever recorded range for an adult male mountain lion.
-(Note: P-22 is likely not the first mountain lion to have taken up residence in Griffith Park, although the duration of his stay was remarkably long.
-A mountain lion's body was found in Griffith Park sometime in 1996 or 1997, after being hit by a vehicle.
-Another mountain lion was sighted several times in Griffith Park in 2004 and rangers found evidence (including deer remains) to support its presence there.)
+P-22 was first discovered in Griffith Park by the Griffith Park Connectivity Study and he was first caught in March 2012, at which point he weighed 90 lbs, was fitted with a GPS collar, and was designated P-22.
+P-22 primarily resided in Griffith Park but was also spotted in the Hollywood Hills, Los Feliz, and Silver Lake.
+The National Park Service noted that P-22's 9 sqmi Griffith Park habitat was too small for an adult puma by a factor of 31 and that it was unlikely he would find a mate there.
+It is the smallest range ever recorded for an adult male mountain lion.
+(Note: P-22 is likely not the first mountain lion to reside in Griffith Park, although the duration of his stay was remarkably long.
+A mountain lion's body was found in Griffith Park c.
+1996/1997 and another was sighted several times in 2004.
+Rangers also found evidence (including deer remains) to support the latter's presence.)

-P-22 primarily resided in Griffith Park but was spotted by Angelenos throughout the Los Angeles neighborhoods of the Hollywood Hills, Los Feliz, and Silver Lake.